Zagreb to Budapest - 12 Best Ways to Travel in 2026

 In Budapest, you can choose from two train stations: Kelenföld, located on the green metro line no 4, and the final destination of the train - Deli station, from where you can take the red metro line no 2 to your accommodation in the Hungarian capital.

-2. Zagreb to Budapest One-Way Transfer Tour
+2. Zagreb to Budapest Transfer Tour

 Ease